PubHubs/PubHubs/.gitlab/merge_request_templates/default.md

 # Review Steps:

+Before merging to main, check when the merge from main to stable is planned.
+If a longer testing time on main for this merge is requested, it is better to merge after the merge to stable is done.

 # Tests

 All test done with complete PubHubs system.
 (PHC, minimal two Hubs, Global & Hub clients).